 3. Here it’s always 5 PM

 In Key West it’s always a good time to enjoy yourself.
-The laid-back vibe is a much appreciated part of life here.
-And you can’t argue with the fact that it’s always 5 o’clock somewhere.
+The laid-back vibe is a much appreciated part of life when you travel to Key West.
+And it’s hard to argue with the fact that it’s always 5 o’clock somewhere.

 4. Duval and Whitehead Street

-The streets Duval and Whitehead in Key West sit next to each other and complement each other very well.
+The streets Duval and Whitehead in Key West sit next to each other and complement each other so well.
+The two interesting streets hold a lot of charm and fun Key West places to explore.

-Duval Street is full of good places to eat or drink and for many visitors one of the reasons to visit Key West.
+Duval Street is full of good places to eat and drink and is to many visitors one of the best reasons to visit Key West.
 Of all places on Duval the most iconic one must be Sloppy Joe’s Bar.
 It used to be Hemingway’s watering hole and has been on the same spot since 1937.

 On Whitehead Street you find fun places to visit such as the Southernmost Point, Key West Lighthouse, Hemingway Home & Museum and Mile Marker Zero.
 While Duval Street sometimes can get a bit loud, Whitehead Street is less intense but at least as enjoyable.